Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 ## Updating the API

-1. Git clone Scottish-Tech-Army/Volunteer-app to your computer
-2. `cd Volunteer-app/api`
+We've had some issues with the API breaking when we've tried to deploy changes to AWS.
+For now, this is the recommended way to make sure you can deploy without worrying about breaking it, while we work on a better longer-term solution.

+1. If you're completing a pull request, once it's approved merge in your latest changes to the `main` branch like you normally would.
+2. Then, clone a **new, clean copy of the repo** into a new directory on your computer.
+E.g. `git clone git@github.com:Scottish-Tech-Army/Volunteer-app.git volunteer-app-aws-deployment` will clone it into a directory called `volunteer-app-aws-deployment`.
+You can call this directory whatever you want, the important thing is to clone a new copy separate from the directory you normally use when working on the app/API code -- this new directory is what we're going to use to deploy to AWS.
+3. Copy your `api/.env` file from your normal working directory into this new directory.
+E.g. `cp Volunteer-app/api/.env volunteer-app-aws-deployment/api/.env` (but this command depends what directory you're in and what you've named these directories).
+Check that the `.env` file now exists in the `api` directory of your new copy of the repo -- it's vital for the API to work.
+4. **Don't do anything else in your new directory** (e.g. `volunteer-app-aws-deployment`).
+Don't do `npm install` or `npm start` or anything else.
+5. Go into the `api` directory of your new copy of the repo, e.g. `cd volunteer-app-aws-deployment/api`
-3. `zip ../myapp.zip -r * .[^.]*`
+6. In that `api` directory, zip it up into a file: `zip ../../myapp.zip -r * .[^.]*`
-4. Go to the AWS Management Console and navigate to Elastic Beanstalk.
+7. Go to the AWS Management Console and navigate to [Elastic Beanstalk](https://eu-west-2.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-2#/environments).
-5. In [Application versions](https://eu-west-2.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-2#/application/versions?applicationName=volunteer-app), Upload the myapp.zip that you created in step 3.
+8. In [Application versions](https://eu-west-2.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-2#/application/versions?applicationName=volunteer-app), Upload the myapp.zip that you created in step 6.
-6. Now select the version label you've just created and then select Action > Deploy
+9. Now select the version label you've just created and then select Action > Deploy
-7. Go to the environment dashboard and check the version label has updated and the Health is OK.
-If not, check the Logs (menu on the left hand side).
+10. Go to the environment dashboard and check the version label has updated and the Health is OK.
+If not, check the Logs (menu on the left hand side) or ask someone else in the team for help.
+11. Delete the new directory containing copy of the repo you made in step 2 and everything in it, e.g. `rm -rf volunteer-app-aws-deployment/`

 ## Known issues